polifonia-project/llms-vs-specialised-knowledge/README.md

 --> 1.a.
 Human evaluators selected a named entity of type `person` occurring in [Musical heritage Historical Named Entities Recognition, Classification and Linking (MHERCL)](tbd), a dataset of sentences extrapolated from the [Polifonia Textual Corpus](https://github.com/polifonia-project/Polifonia-Corpus) that comprises music periodicals whose publication dates range from 1823 to 1900.
 Therefore, the `person` named entities occurring in it are related to music and known to be active or alive in a period similar to the periodicals' publication dates range;

 --> 1.b.
 Human evaluators were instructed to maintain a 50-50 gender distribution between the selected `person` named entities.
 As a result, half of the questions focused on men, and the other half on women historical characters.
-Due to the nature of the dataset they were extrapolated from, all the selected historical characters could not belong to significantly different periods;
+Due to the nature of the dataset, they were extrapolated from, all the selected historical characters could not belong to significantly different periods;

 --> 1.c.
 Human evaluators accessed the selected `person` named entity's Wikipedia page;